brockf/hero/readme.txt

-Electric Framework is a web publishing and e-commerce platform.
+Hero Framework is a web publishing and e-commerce platform.
 Copyright (C) 2010 Electric Function, Inc.  ALL RIGHTS RESERVED.

 By using this software, you agree to the following terms and conditions